acoustic-content-samples/wchconvert-cli/README.md

   To reinstall or update wchconvert:
   * cd to the directory where the wchconvert package.json file exists
   * run `npm uninstall`
-  * unzip the new wchconvert.zip package to different location (or delete the original files and unzip to the same location)
+  * unzip the new wchconvert-cli-master.zip package to different location (or delete the original files and unzip to the same location)
   * run `npm install`
   * run `npm link`